esa/pagmo2/doc/sphinx/docs/cpp/s_policies/select_best.rst

    Note that this user-defined selection policy currently does *not* support multi-objective constrained problems.

+   .. cpp:function:: select_best()

+      Default constructor.

+      The default constructor initialises a policy with an absolute migration rate of 1 (that is, 1 individual will be selected from the input population).

    .. cpp:function:: template <typename T> explicit select_best(T x)

       Constructor from a migration rate.